asciamanna/asciamanna.github.io/_drafts/pair-programming-misconceptions.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Sometimes pair programming doesn&#39;t &quot;take&quot; -- most frequently when it&#39;s framed as one programmer helping out another who&#39;s struggling.</p>&mdash; Tim Ottinger (@tottinge) <a href="https://twitter.com/tottinge/status/916016522388135936?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+### A Social Activity

+One of the problems with teams who only selectively pair is that software development is a social activity.
+Great software gets created by teams who are great collaborators.
+Teams who pair program are highly skilled collaborators.
+Teams who don't pair or rarely pair typically struggle with collaboration.

+Watching a strong XP team work is an amazing thing to behold, and it shows how different they are from traditional development teams.
+Their team area is a hive of activity.
+Three developers at a white board diagramming a solution, a developer sitting with two QA members discussing corner cases, two other developers pairing on a task.
+The room is in constant motion and there is always a level of noise coming from everyone discussing the work.
+The energy is palpable.

+For contrast, observe a team that "selectively pairs" and you will find a very different scenario.
+Every time I observe a team that "selectively pairs" I see the backs of heads buried in computer monitors and everyone has their headphones on.
+The room is completely silent as very little collaboration happens.
+It seems much more like a library than a place where software is being build.

 ### Pairing takes Practice